Corporate partnerships policy

 2. How we work with partners

-Our vision is to end macular disease.
-To realise our vision, we will build partnerships with like-minded organisations.
+Our vision is to Beat Macular Disease.
+To help realise this vision, we build partnerships with like-minded organisations.
 These include campaigning groups, companies, research institutes, and universities.

 3. Our mission and aims